Webastronaut/benchmark-asprilo-golog/README.md

 ## Replicating the data

-To replicate the results you have to make sure you installed clingo 5.4[repository](https://github.com/potassco/clingo) on a cluster of your choice (I ran the benchmarks on a cluster with Linux, Intel Xeon E5-2650v4 processors with 2.20GHz and 64 GB memory).
+To replicate the results you have to make sure you installed [clingo 5.4](https://github.com/potassco/clingo) on a cluster of your choice (I ran the benchmarks on a cluster with Linux, Intel Xeon E5-2650v4 processors with 2.20GHz and 64 GB memory).

 The folder `benchmark-tool` contains the test instances as well as the necessary configuration files.
 The test instances are located in the folder `benchmark-tool/benchmarks/`.
 Configuration files can be found in `benchmark-tool/runscripts/`.